Web Hosting Performance Test: 120 Days of Real Data

 - You prefer phone support over chat

-- Your traffic is primarily US/Canada (CDN costs extra)
+- Your traffic comes primarily from the US or Canada (CDN costs extra)

 Choose GoDaddy If: